qbead/qbeadWebsite/content/book/allcommands.md

 To request measurements from the sensor you need to call `readIMU`.
 Then the measurement data will be available in `ax,ay,az,gx,gy,gz,mx,my,mz`.
 The acceleration along the three axes `ax, ay, az` is measured in units of $g$, i.e. the [standard gravitational acceleration at Earth's surface](https://en.wikipedia.org/wiki/Standard_gravity).
 The angular velocity components `gx, gy, gz` is measured in units of degrees per second.
 Lastly, the magnetic field `mx, my, mz` is measured in units of μT.
 There is also a temperature sensor, but we do not yet provide direct access to it.

-The [dancing with color adventure](\dancing) gives ideas of how the sensor can be used.
+The [Dancing with Color adventure](\dancing) gives ideas of how the sensor can be used.

 ![The axes orientations of the SpinWheel motion sensor. <a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/bookpics/dance_axis.png)